EmmaMcEwan/MCA-2023/week3.md

 </head>
 <body>
     <div class="header"><h1>Week 3</h1>
         <p>[In this weeks activity I had the task of understanding basic encoding standards for musical data.
-In this activity I focused on generated both MusicXML and MEI files and experimenting with rending and modifying these MEI files.
+In this activity I focused on generated both MusicXML and MEI files and experimenting with rending and modifying these MEI files.]</p></div>

-You can access my MUSIC.XML file [here](MUSIC.XMLFILE)

-You can access my MEI file [here](meicode)]</p></div>
     <div id="app">Verovio is loading...</div>
     <script type="module">
         import 'https://www.verovio.org/javascript/app/verovio-app.js';